solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 will return true if `a` is an ancestor of `b`.

 Define the function `is_locked(a, b)` to be: `a + a.lockout <= b`

+### Additions to a Snapshot

+The snapshot is augmented to store the last `N` ancestors of `snapshot_root`.
+These ancestors are incorporated into the bank hash so they can be verified when a validator unpacks a snapshot.
+Call this set `ancestors`.

+A set of votes that can prove lockout on `snapshot_root` is also added to the snapshot package.
+Call this set `snapshot_votes`.
+The validator generating the package will include a set of votes from each validator in the leader schedule.
+For each included validator, the set of votes will be the votes on the fork that achieves the highest lockout on `snapshot_root` (up to `MAX_LOCKOUT_HISTORY`).
+The complete vote transaction will be included so that the signature is verifiable.
+If available, a vote for `snapshot_root` must be included to verify `snapshot_root`'s bank hash.

 ## Boot Procedure: